python-pillow/Pillow/docs/reference/ImageDraw.rst

                      Requires libraqm.
     :param stroke_width: The width of the text stroke.
     :param embedded_color: Whether to use font embedded color glyphs (COLR, CBDT, SBIX).
+    :returns: An ``(x0, y0, x1, y1)`` tuple, describing the top left and lower right corners of the text.

 .. py:method:: getdraw(im=None, hints=None)